amcameron/hackerpulse/README.markdown

 the hassle.

 HackerPulse aggregates your public programming-related activities into a unique portfolio that represents your online *pulse*.
-It makes it easy for you and others to see what projects you are working on or what you are reading about.
+It makes it easy to see what projects you are working on or what you are reading and commenting about.

 Spend less time posting about what you're doing and more time actually doing it.